sourcehut-mirrors/chawan/doc/config.md

 match
 : **regex**

 : Regular expression used to match the input string.
-Note that websites passed as arguments are matched as well.

-  Note: regexes are handled according to the [match mode](#match-mode) regex handling rules.
+The expressions are handled according to [*match mode*](#match-mode) regex handling rules.

 substitute-url
 : **JavaScript function**